han16nah/final_project-han16nah/README.md

 # final_project-han16nah

-This is the final project for submission in the **advanced geoscripting** university course.
+This is my final project for submission in the **advanced geoscripting** university course.

 ## Goal of the assignment